-ring-id - ERPS ring identifier used in R-APS messages.
-(Range: 1-255)
+''' ring-name - Name of a specific ERPS ring.
+(Range: 1-12 characters) ring-id - ERPS ring identifier used in R-APS messages.
+(Range: 1-255) '''

 - Service Instances within each ring are based on a unique maintenance association for the specific users, distinguished by the ring name, maintenance level, maintenance association's name, and assigned VLAN.
 Up to 6 ERPS rings can be configured on the switch. - R-APS information is carried in an R-APS PDUs.
 The last octet of the MAC address is designated as the Ring ID (01-19-A7-00-00-[Ring ID]).
 If use of the default MAC address is disabled with the no raps-def-mac command, then the Ring ID configured by the erps domain command will be used in R-APS PDUs.